benjamin051000/Obsidian-F22/🧠 ML/📙 Notes/Support Vector Machines.md

 **Goal:** $\forall x_n$  maximize distance!
 Distance defined as:
 $$\frac{t_n * y(x_n)}{||w||}$$

-# Objective Func. for Hard-Margin SVN
+# Objective Func. for Hard-Margin SVM
 Hard margin means don't allow any misclassifications, assume everything is linearly separable.

-Eventually we will get into Soft Margin SVNs which do allow some misclassifications at a penalty.
+Eventually we will get into Soft Margin SVMs which do allow some misclassifications at a penalty.

 ![[Pasted image 20221013142519.png]]